Tw1ddle/geometrize/README.md

 ## Building

+Geometrize is a Qt app written in C++.

- * Download and install Qt 5.9.x or above (Geometrize is a Qt app written in C++11).
+ * Download and install Qt 5.10 or above.
- * Install Python 3.x (the build process includes a few Python scripts for creating resource files).
+ * Install Python 3.x.
+The build process includes a few Python scripts for creating resource files.
- * Checkout this repository and all submodules, and build and run ''geometrize.pro''.
+ * Checkout this repository and all submodules, and build and run [geometrize.pro](https://github.com/Tw1ddle/geometrize/blob/master/geometrize.pro) within Qt Creator.

 ## Notes
  * Got an idea or suggestion?
 Open an issue on GitHub, or send Sam a message on [Twitter](https://twitter.com/Sam_Twidale).
- * Geometrize is inspired by [primitive](https://github.com/fogleman/primitive), a Go tool created by [Michael Fogleman](https://github.com/fogleman).
+ * Geometrize is inspired by [primitive](https://github.com/fogleman/primitive), a Go library and tool created by [Michael Fogleman](https://github.com/fogleman).
  * Also see the Geometrize [gallery](http://gallery.geometrize.co.uk/), [bot](https://twitter.com/Geometrizer) and [tweening demo](http://tweens.geometrize.co.uk/).